-Eisert, a research scientist at the University of Canterbury in Christchurch, New Zealand, and 2017 Pew marine fellow, was in the Ross Sea Region Marine Protected Area (MPA), which covers 2.06 million square kilometers (almost 800,000 square miles) of the Southern Ocean.
-She and her team came here to learn more about fish-eating Type C killer whales.
-These whales are a sentinel species for the effectiveness of the MPA, which carries heavy restrictions on fishing, including bans in some zones.
+Eisert, a research scientist at the University of Canterbury in Christchurch, New Zealand, and 2017 Pew marine fellow, was in the Ross Sea Region Marine Protected Area (MPA), which covers almost 800,000 square miles of the Southern Ocean.
+She and her team traveled there to learn more about fish-eating Type C killer whales.
+These whales are a sentinel species for the effectiveness of the MPA, which carries heavy restrictions on fishing, including bans in most of the area.
 Although the MPA entered into force only recently, Dec.
 1, the researchers hope to determine if changes in fishing for species like Antarctic toothfish is affecting whale numbers.

 “We have to actively show with scientific evidence, using research and monitoring, whether the MPA is doing its job and is effectively protecting the marine environment,” says Eisert, who plans to return to the area around the same time next year.

-Type C killer whales are the smallest Southern Hemisphere orcas, reaching about 6 meters (20 feet) in length and are thought to be the southernmost type of killer whale.
+Type C killer whales are the smallest Southern Hemisphere orcas, reaching about 20 feet long, and are thought to be the southernmost type of killer whale.
 They are also opportunistic: Every January, after a supply ship cuts a channel in the sea ice en route to research stations on McMurdo Sound in the Ross Sea, the whales move in.
 This “whale highway” provides a unique opportunity for scientists to get up close to these animals.

 Eisert and her team also collect small tissue samples with a low-impact biopsy dart gun.
-Skin and fat biopsies offer clues to the whales’ diet (from stable isotopes) and enable genetic analyses that can provide insights into population structure and taxonomy.
-The biopsies also help experts determine the animals’ hormonal status (stress and reproduction) and exposure to pollutants.
+Skin and fat biopsies offer clues to the whales’ diet and enable genetic analyses that can provide insights into population structure and taxonomy.
+The biopsies also help experts determine the animals’ stress levels, reproductive status, and past exposure to pollutants.